Zdtar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to the owner of the file
+execute permission to the owner and group owner